 Roots of Jazz

-Monique Haley is a graduate of The University of the Arts in Philadelphia, PA with a Bachelor of Fine Arts degree in performing arts, specializing in jazz dance.
-Haley completed nine memorable years with the prestigious River North Chicago Dance Company in 2010.
-Her final season with the company also marked the opportunity to debut her first professional choreographic work Uhuru.
+Monique Haley (Springfield, VA) is a graduate of The University of the Arts in Philadelphia, PA, with a Bachelor of Fine Arts degree in performing arts, specializing in jazz dance.
+Monique honors nine memorable years with the prestigious River North Chicago Dance Company, as the first African- American female to join the company in 2001.
 She has also been a member of the Bermuda Dance Company and the Eleone Dance Theater of Philadelphia.

 In Chicago, Monique was a frequent teacher for the Lou Conte Dance Studio, the Visceral Dance Center, and the Joffrey Academy of Dance Trainee Program.
 Monique participates yearly as part of the Chicago Dance Connection Jazz Camp Faculty and has taught for the former River North Chicago and Inaside Dance Company Summer Intensives.
 She has set choreography for high school, collegiate, and professional companies on a national scale.
 As a dance educator, Monique has been a guest teacher in 2016, 2017, and 2019 ACDA East Central Conferences.